What is PIK Interest?

 PIK interest can be especially attractive to borrowers that are looking to avoid having to incur interest payments to conserve cash (i.e., leveraged buyouts).

-In addition, companies that have found themselves in poor financial conditions and requiring debt restructuring can seek to renegotiate debt terms to include the option for PIK.
+In addition, companies that have found themselves in poor financial conditions and in need of debt restructuring can seek to renegotiate debt terms to include the option for PIK.

 To confirm your understanding of the PIK interest concept, review the following accounting question.